 Traditional Navigation Techniques

-Collection: Old Fashioned Seamanship
+Collection: Field Notes - Old Fashioned Seamanship

-Series Hub: Traditional Navigation Techniques
+Series: Traditional Navigation Techniques

 Most sailors who have been offshore can use a chart and a compass.
 Fewer can maintain a dead reckoning plot with confidence through a night of changing conditions.
 Fewer still have ever measured their speed with anything other than an electronic log, taken a depth sounding with anything other than an echo sounder, or deliberately used the stars as a course reference on a cloudy night.
 Almost none have thought carefully about how to detect a cross-current before it has pushed them sideways beyond recovery.

-The primary sources throughout are David Lewis's We, the Navigators — his account of working directly with practising Carolinian and Polynesian navigators on instrument-free passages — and Tristan Gooley's How to Read Water, which applies the same observational discipline to the physics of water in a way that bridges Pacific technique directly to northern European sailing conditions.
+The primary sources throughout are David Lewis’s We, the Navigators, his account of working directly with practising Carolinian and Polynesian navigators on instrument-free passages, and Tristan Gooley’s How to Read Water, which applies the same observational discipline to the physics of water in a way that bridges Pacific technique directly to northern European sailing conditions.
 Both books are worth reading in full.
 Neither is reproduced here.

 The seven posts

-The Chip Log — Measuring Speed Over Water The word "knot" comes from the pieces of knotted string that ran out over the stern as a weighted wooden board held stationary in the water behind a moving boat.
-This post covers the mechanics, the standard proportioning of line interval to timing period, how to build a chip log from materials available in any chandler or hardware shop, calibration against a known distance, the practical routine of taking casts at intervals through a watch, and how the log's output feeds the dead reckoning plot.
-It also covers Lewis's foam-timing method as an alternative that requires nothing at all, and the relationship between regular log-taking habit and the sustained navigational discipline that produces accurate DR results.
+The Chip Log — Measuring Speed Over Water.
+The word knot comes from the pieces of knotted string that ran out over the stern as a weighted wooden board held stationary in the water behind a moving boat.
+This post covers the mechanics, the standard proportioning of line interval to timing period, how to build a chip log from materials in any chandler or hardware shop, calibration against a known distance, the practical routine of taking casts at intervals through a watch, and how the log’s output feeds the dead reckoning plot.
+It also covers Lewis’s foam-timing method as an alternative that requires nothing at all, and the relationship between regular log-taking habit and the sustained navigational discipline that produces accurate DR results.

 How the posts connect